MicrosoftDocs/appcenter-docs/docs/sdk/analytics/unity.md

 ## Pause and resume sending logs

 Pausing the event transmission can be useful in scenarios when the app needs to control the network bandwidth for more business critical needs.
 You can pause sending logs to the App Center backend.
-When paused, events can still be tracked and saved, but they are not sent right away.
+When paused, events can still be tracked and saved, but they aren't sent right away.
 Any events your app tracks while paused will only be sent once you call `Analytics.Resume`.

 ```csharp
 Analytics.Pause();